peteroupc/peteroupc.github.io/graphics.md

     - 681 million bytes (slightly less than the maximum capacity of a formatted CD-ROM).
 - The game uses no more than 16 million bytes of system memory at a time.
 - The game uses no more than 655,360 bytes of system memory (plus 262,144 bytes of additional memory for graphics use only) at a time.[^15]
+- The game is a Win32 application compatible with Windows XP.
+- The game is a Win32 application compatible with Windows 98.
 - The game aims for a rate of 30 frames per second.
 - The game's graphics are _rendered in software_ (see section "Graphics Engines and APIs").
 - The game's graphics rendering employs only 32-bit and smaller integers and fixed-point arithmetic.[^16]